 Ever since we were infants, skin-to-skin contact meant closeness, calm and intimacy.
 So when disorders of the skin like Psoriasis interfere with such an important sexual organ (the skin, our largest by far), there are consequences.
-Psoriasis is more than a skin condition; it can affect everything from your self-esteem and your mood to your sexual well-being.
+Psoriasis is more than a skin condition; it can affect everything from your self-esteem and your mood to your sexual health and well-being.
 According to a recent study, psoriasis is directly linked to sexual dysfunction and erectile dysfunction.
 But, it doesn’t have to be that way.

 Psoriasis is an autoimmune disease, which means the body’s immune system attacks itself.
 With psoriasis this means the white blood cells known as T cells attack the skin cells, causing your body to over-produce skin cells and resulting in the red, scaly pile-up of skin cells, or plaque, that is associated with psoriasis.
 Psoriasis is genetic and non-contagious, but nearly one-third of people with psoriasis report that it has a negative effect on their sex lives.